 To send an item to the Assay Office to be assayed, a person must register his details with the particular Assay Office.
 The reason for this is pretty obvious - the Office needs to know who to charge for their services and who to return the items to, and who to prosecute if a criminal offence has been committed.
 To facilitate this, the Assay Office requires that each registered person have a registered punch mark, called the "Sponsor's mark", which is unique to them.
 This usually consists of the persons initials set in a "shield", a surrounding shape.
 If a person has the same initials as someone already registered, the shield of their mark will be made different so that the two marks can be distinguished.
 Every punch that can be used to impress the mark must be registered.

 This mark is sometimes called the "maker's mark" by people who don't really understand its purpose and use.
-The sponsor's mark is not necessarily the mark of the person who submits an item for hallmarking, who is not necessarily the person who actually made the item.
+The sponsor's mark is the registered mark of the person who submits an item for hallmarking, who is not necessarily the person who actually made the item.
 This was first officially recognised in law in the 1738 "Plate Offences Act" but had obviously been practice for some time before then.

 Punches, shields and escutcheons

 Cameo and Intaglio marks

 Marks such as a sponsor's initials of the walking lion passant are usually rendered in "cameo" or "relief".
 To make the mark the metal around the letter or shape is pressed down by a punch and the letter or shape itself remains at the original surface level, standing out in relief against the metal that has been pressed down.
 The shape formed by the nose of the punch as an outline around the mark is called the "shield", or sometimes the "escutcheon".